ajs17/memills/content/people/mills-edward-hallock-1819-family/bcc/making-of-woman-minister.md

 title: "The Making of a Woman Minister by Reverend Annis Ford Eastman"
 ---

-Reverend Annis Ford Eastman recounts the circumstances of her first visit to Brookton Congregational Church, her work in the Church, and her ordination as one of the first women ministers of a Congregational Church.
+Reverend Annis Ford Eastman describes her first visit to Brookton Congregational Church, her work in the Church, and her ordination as one of the first women ministers of a Congregational Church.

 <!--more-->